094459/newsletter-oss-projects/README.md

 [wide-logger](https://aws-oss.beachgeek.co.uk/3pi) is a canonical wide logger that is built to gather key, value pairs and then flush them all to the console in a single log message.
 This does not replace your existing detailed debug logging, it is an addition.
 All logs emitted by the Wide Logger will be prefixed by WIDE so you can quickly and easily find them or use filtered subscriptions to record these in a single place for easy searching and correlation. (#191)

+**zero-downtime-deployment-tofu**

+[zero-downtime-deployment-tofu](https://aws-oss.beachgeek.co.uk/438) is a repo from AWS Community Build Jorge Tovar that contains code examples using OpenTofu that shows how you can achieve zero downtime using a number of different approaches.
+Check out the supporting blog post for more details, [Zero Downtime Deployment in AWS with Tofu/Terraform and SAM](https://aws-oss.beachgeek.co.uk/439).
+This is this weeks essential repo to check out, and a good opportunity to learn about and become familiar with the different techniques and options you have. (#203)

 ### Governance & Risk

 **aft-account-suspend-close-solution**